inez-tang/commerce-automation-test/README.md

 # commerce-automation-test
-This repository is contain code for doing automation test on e-commerce website
+This repository is contain code for doing automation test on e-commerce website using cypress.io